mrac/ui-components-css/CSS-API.md

 The simplest solution would be to use semantic CSS classes, with proper namespacing ([BEM](https://en.bem.info/methodology/quick-start/) is just one possible convention).
 With CamelCased component names in React applications a simpler variant would be more useful:
 * `ComponentName-elementName_modifierName`
 * `ComponentName_modifierName`

 with second and third part optional.

 Element-name and modifier-name should be named according to their functions, not to their visual presence (e.g. `MyInput-reset` instead of `MyInput-button_red`).
-Why functional, not visual names for CSS classes?
+Why functional names for CSS classes?
 Because:
 * it's not a job of a component to define its look
-* it decouples `HTML` template structure from `CSS API` - both can change separatelly without affecting each other
+* it decouples `HTML` template structure from `CSS API` - both can be modified separatelly without affecting each other

 Namespacing doesn't really solve name conficts absolutly, because those are still global CSS clasess, so:
 - there is still possibility to use the same name for different component